How?

 Ian H Smith

 Fierce Reduction is the practice of aggressively simplifying all business processes, tasks and information systems by removing redundant or non-essential elements before considering additions.
-Its key elements are:
+In the context of AI-powered digital transformation the key elements are:

 • Eliminate Redundancy: Strip away processes or features that do not add value.